Daniella1/urdf_files_dataset/README.md

 # A URDF Dataset

-This repository contains a dataset of URDF Collections from various sources.
+This repository contains a dataset of URDF Bundles from various sources.
-All the URDF Collections can be found in the subdirectory _urdf\_files_.
+All the URDF Bundles can be found in the subdirectory _urdf\_files_.
-We have manually constructed a duplicates directory containing the robots with duplicate URDF Collections from different sources.
+We have manually constructed a duplicates directory containing the robots with duplicate URDF Bundles from different sources.
 This can be found in the _duplicates_ subdirectory.
 Scripts for producing analysis results on the dataset, can be found in the _scripts_ subdirectory.

 ## Robots